auto3t/docs/mkdocs/docs/installation/env-vars.md

 ## TV_BASE_FOLDER

 Base folder for your archived TV shows.
 That is within the **Auto3T** container.
 That needs to be shared with the Jellyfin container.
-See the installation instuctions.
-Not strictly required, but `/media/tv` is a good default.
+See the installation instructions. `/media/tv` is a good default.

 ## MOVIE_BASE_FOLDER

 Base folder for your archived Movies.
 That is within the **Auto3T** container.
 That needs to be shared with the Jellyfin container.
-See the installation instuctions.
-Not strictly required, but `/media/movie` is a good default.
+See the installation instructions. `/media/movie` is a good default.